wocss/objects.reset-list/README.md

 # Reset list

-The `wocss-objects-reset-list` module contains the reset-list object.
+The `wocss-objects-reset-list` module contains the reset-list `object`.

 Install using npm: